Winner of a Pulitzer Prize 2009

 US Poet Laureate W.S.
-Merwin may be the most influential American poet of the last half-century – an artist who has transfigured and reinvigorated the vision of poetry for our time.
+Merwin was arguably the most influential American poet of the last half-century – an artist who transfigured and reinvigorated the vision of poetry for our time.
 Bloodaxe published his Selected Poems in 2007.
-Now 82, Merwin has produced ‘his best book in a decade – and one of the best outright’ (Publishers Weekly), and a collection which has won him his second Pulitzer Prize.
+At 82, Merwin produced ‘his best book in a decade – and one of the best outright’ (Publishers Weekly), and a collection which has won him his second Pulitzer Prize.

 The nuanced mysteries of light, darkness, presence, and memory are central themes in his latest collection.
 ‘I have only what I remember,’ Merwin admits, and his memories are focused and profound-the distinct qualities of autumn light, a conversation with a boyhood teacher, well-cultivated loves, and ‘our long evenings and astonishment’.
 In ‘Photographer’, Merwin presents the scene where armloads of antique glass negatives are saved from a dumpcart by ‘someone who understood’.
 In ‘Empty Lot’, Merwin evokes a child lying in bed at night, listening to the muffled dynamite blasts of coal mining near his home, and we can’t help but ask: How shall we mine our lives?